z-bj/Galactic_DB/README.md

 ### User Story
 > Create a database of planetary systems leveraging PostgreSQL.

-This GitHub repository contains a PostgreSQL database of celestial bodies that was built as part of the FreeCodeCamp Relational Databases Beta Certificate course.
+Here is a PostgreSQL database of celestial bodies that was built as part of the FreeCodeCamp Relational Databases Beta Certificate course.
 The goal of the project was to create a sample database that includes the main celestial bodies such as galaxies, stars, planets, and moons, along with an additional table for different planet types and their descriptions.

 ## Database Structure